STHLabUOL/CrossCompareSICforIBFD/README.md

 This respository contains the scripts and notebooks used in [1] for training and evaluating models for digital self-interference cancellation.
 Note that this includes scripts and code snippets from [\[3\]](https://github.com/abalatsoukas/fdnn).

+The code was developed for Python 3.7.10 and using Tensorflow 2.4.0.
+You can use <b>py_environment.yml</b> to recreate our python environment.
+Note, however, that this may include some dependencies that are not strictly needed in the context of this project.

 For guidance on how to execute Jupyter-Notebooks, please refer to the official [Documentation](https://docs.jupyter.org/en/latest/).